Marcus Semien Player Props: Rangers vs. Yankees

 Yankees Pitching Rankings

-- The Yankees' 3.71 team ERA ranks fourth among all MLB pitching staffs.
+- The Yankees' 3.66 team ERA ranks fourth among all league pitching staffs.

-- Severino makes the start for the Yankees, his seventh of the season.
-He is 0-2 with a 6.30 ERA and 28 strikeouts through 30 2/3 innings pitched.
+- Cole (8-1) gets the starting nod for the Yankees in his 17th start of the season.
+He's put together a 2.64 ERA in 99 2/3 innings pitched, with 106 strikeouts.

-- In his last time out on Sunday, the right-hander threw five innings against the Boston Red Sox, allowing three earned runs while surrendering seven hits.
+- His last appearance came on Tuesday against the Seattle Mariners, when the righty went 7 1/3 innings, surrendering one earned run while giving up four hits.

-- In six games this season, the 29-year-old has an ERA of 6.30, with 8.4 strikeouts per nine innings.
-Opponents are batting .279 against him.

 © 2023 Data Skrive.
 All rights reserved.